nederhof/opentypehiero/README.md

 to select a font for these fragments.
 By running a script on these webpages, the required font is created.

-It should be pointed out that few browsers as yet offer support for the kinds of OpenType *liga* features that the created fonts use.
-Firefox has offered such support for many years now, but I have yet to see a version of Chrome that does.
+At this time, not all browsers may realize the kinds of OpenType *liga* features that the created fonts use.

 ### LibreOffice and Word